kailash-manasarovar/statement/docs/next-batch.md

     - Remember?
     - And eliminating rogue operations wherever they may be found.
     - And dedicating the future to God and His miracles.

+1. Squirrel brings a whole nest of vipers with him in August 2025 -> for reasons vague and unbeknownst to me at this stage.
+Is it the *bad but not as bad as* Domingo's lot?
+Have they managed to convince the UN and mousses they're in danger?
+Why am I still running around being stalked continuously and operated on and injured on a regular basis if they're in that much danger?
+Oh yeah, the mousses are in fact the ones we need to worry about.

 ### 1990